BisectStudios/ProletariaExpertIssues/README.md

-# Proletaria Expert Issues Tracker
+# StageCraft Issues Tracker

-### Thank you for visiting the Proletaria Expert Issue Tracker.
+### Thank you for visiting the StageCraft Issue Tracker.

 Please visit the [Issues](https://github.com/BisectStudios/ProletariaExpertIssues/issues) section and create a new issue if you experience any problems with the modpack, or have any suggestions